<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 5 min read

-Definition Statutes passed by legislative bodies that create binding legal obligations Agency-developed directives that implement laws Prescriptive procedures or methods tied to regulations Resources that clarify expectations or best practices
+Definition Statutes passed by legislative bodies that create binding legal obligations Agency-developed directives that implement laws; "regulations" and "rules" are often used interchangeably Directives issued by industry organizations that create binding obligations for participating institutions Resources that clarify expectations or best practices

-Authority Enacted by Congress or state legislatures Issued by regulatory agencies under statutory authority Created by agencies or self-regulatory organizations Issued by agencies; not legally binding but influential
+Authority Enacted by Congress or state legislatures Issued by regulatory agencies under statutory authority Issued by industry bodies such as Nacha and card networks Issued by agencies; not legally binding but influential

-Enforcement Enforced through courts and legal proceedings Enforced by regulatory bodies through exams or enforcement actions May be enforced as part of a regulatory exam or operational review Not enforceable, but often considered in supervision or enforcement
+Enforcement Enforced through courts and legal proceedings Enforced by regulatory bodies through exams or enforcement actions Enforced by the issuing organization through its own compliance and participation requirements Not enforceable, but often considered in supervision or enforcement

-Purpose Establish broad legal frameworks and rights Translate laws into enforceable operational requirements Define specific compliance processes or standards Provide clarity on how to interpret or apply laws and regulations
+Purpose Establish broad legal frameworks and rights Translate laws into enforceable operational requirements Govern operational standards for a specific industry or network Provide clarity on how to interpret or apply laws and regulations

-Examples Truth in Lending Act, Equal Credit Opportunity Act Regulation Z (TILA), Regulation B Open Banking Rule under Section 1033, Small Business Lending Rule under Section 1071 FFIEC cybersecurity guidance, OCC bulletins
+Examples Truth in Lending Act, Equal Credit Opportunity Act Regulation Z (TILA), Regulation B (ECOA), Small Business Lending Rule under Section 1071 Nacha ACH Operating Rules, Visa and Mastercard network rules FFIEC cybersecurity guidance, OCC bulletins

-Flexibility Rigid; Changes require legislative action More agile; Can be updated by agencies through rulemaking Moderately flexible depending on agency discretion Most flexible; Can be revised or withdrawn at any time
+Flexibility Rigid; changes require legislative action More agile; can be updated by agencies through rulemaking Set and updated by the issuing organization Most flexible; Can be revised or withdrawn at any time

 What are laws?

 A law is a legal requirement enacted by a legislature, a governing body responsible for creating and passing laws.
-Laws are legally binding statutory mandates, meaning that FIs must follow them unless they provide exceptions.
+Laws are legally binding statutory mandates, meaning that FIs must follow them unless an express exception within the law applies.
 Only the U.S. Congress or a state legislature can repeal or amend a law.

 Federal laws vs. state laws

-Federal laws are passed by both houses of Congress and then signed by the president.
+Federal laws (also called statutes) are passed by both houses of Congress and then signed by the president.
 Examples of federal laws FIs must follow include the Truth in Lending Act (TILA), the Gramm-Leach-Bliley Act (GLBA), and the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank).

 For FIs operating in multiple states, navigating each state’s laws and regulatory updates can be challenging.
 Following the attorneys general in the states where your FI operates and tracking updates using automated compliance management tools is crucial to ensure your FI doesn’t miss a new law or other regulatory update.